58-year-old band still at it

 When I first saw this video a coupla weeks ago, I thought it was an “Exile”-era promotional film that escaped my notice all these years.
 Turns out it was cut in 2009 from 1971 black-and-white footage of the boys shot in New York City and Los Angeles by Robert Frank, the “Exile” photographer who directed the notorious — and largely unseen — Stones documentary “C***sucker Blues.”
 (I once had a bootleg VHS copy.)

-“Rocks Off” is the sweet rocker that kicks off “Exile on Main Street,” with Nicky Hopkins banging away on piano and driving horns.
-This video is stolen by the gentleman with the stubby cigarette and rag wiping windshields for change and “directing” traffic.
+“Rocks Off” is the sweet rocker that kicks off “Exile on Main Street,” with driving horns and Nicky Hopkins banging away on piano This video is stolen by the gentleman with the stubby cigarette and rag wiping windshields for change and “directing” traffic.
 I believe this fellow invented the moonwalk.

 10 Stones shows